-The Supplemental Nutrition Assistance Program (SNAP) is a federally funded and state-administered program that provides eligible households with monthly vouchers to purchase food at participating retailers.1 In Vermont, SNAP is called 3SquaresVT, but will be referred to as SNAP throughout this report.
-Vermont residents may be eligible for SNAP if their gross household income is ≤185% of the Federal Poverty Level (FPL), if they have children and receive the VT Earned Income Tax Credit, or if they live in a household with someone age 60+ or living with a disability.
+The Supplemental Nutrition Assistance Program (SNAP) is a federally funded and stateadministered program that provides eligible households with monthly vouchers to purchase food at participating retailers.1 In Vermont, SNAP is called 3SquaresVT, but will be referred to as SNAP throughout this report.
+Vermont residents may be eligible for SNAP if their gross household income is \leq 185% of the Federal Poverty Level (FPL), if they have children and receive the VT Earned Income Tax Credit, or if they live in a household with someone age 60+ or living with a disability.
 Eligible individuals and households must also have assets below a certain amount and be U.S. citizens or lawfully present non-citizens.

-SNAP-Ed is an evidence-based nutrition education program that aims to help people lead healthy and active lives.2 SNAP-Ed complements the SNAP program by ensuring that SNAP-eligible people have the knowledge and opportunities they need to make their SNAP dollars stretch and meet national nutrition and physical activity (PA) guidelines.
-These goals are pursued through three types of evidence-based strategies: direct education, social marketing, and policy, systems, and environmental (PSE) changes.
+The goal of SNAP-Ed is to improve the likelihood that persons eligible for SNAP will make healthy food choices within a limited budget and choose physically active lifestyles consistent with the current Dietary Guidelines for Americans and the USDA food guidance.2 The SNAP-Ed program pursues this goal through three types of evidence-based strategies: direct education, social marketing, and policy, systems, and environmental (PSE) changes.
 While SNAP-Ed aims to reach SNAP-eligible people, PSE changes often reach wider audiences of varying income levels (i.e., all students in a school or all residents of a community).